Rhodes is overflowing with history.

 Rhodes is the largest Dodecanese island in the group.
 It is shaped like a spearhead and made of limestone.
 Rhodes operates as a separate municipality from the other islands.
 Over 50,000 people live here, and nearly as many tourists visit each summer.
-It is northeast of Crete, southeast of Athens and just off Turkey’s Anatolian coast.
+It is northeast of Crete, southeast of Athens, and just off Turkey’s Anatolian Mediterranean coast.

 Seven Wonders of the Ancient World

-Possibly, the name originates from “erod” which was Phoenician for “snake” because the island had a slithery infestation in ancient times.
+The name originated from “erod”, which was Phoenician for “snake” because the island had a slithery infestation in ancient times.
 Thankfully, those days are long past!
-The Italians called it “Rodi” and the Turks referred to it as “Rodos”.
-Later on, it became known as “The island of the Knights” after The Knights of St John of Jerusalem who conquered the region.
+The Italians called it “Rodi”, and the Turks referred to it as “Rodos”.
+Later on, it became known as “The island of the Knights” after The Knights of St John of Jerusalem conquered the region.
 Rhode Island in the US also took the name in honour of its ancient history.

-Seawater natural spas
+Seaway natural spas

 Several earthquakes have damaged the rock formation of the island.
-In 226 BC a tremor destroyed the Colossus.
+In 226 BC, a tremor destroyed the Colossus.
 In 1481, another earthquake damaged the city.
 The last one was in 2008.
 It rated 6.3 on the seismic scale and caused one death but only minor damage.